jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 There are certain words such as words such as “great, clean, comfortable, cozy, perfect” that are associated with the location and cleanliness.
 Most of the texts shown are overwhelmingly positive adjectives.

 **4.Can we identify a list of potential customers for an Airbnb cleaning Business?**
 Yes, I was able to create a list sorted by host_id, host_url and host_name.
-There were a total od 727 reviews containing the word dirty amongst 390 unique hosts.
+There was a total of 727 reviews containing the word dirty amongst 390 unique hosts.
 Our top 10 hosts with most reviews account for 22% of total comments with 158 comments containing the word "dirty".

 ## Future Exploration
-As an investor, I would definitely want to expand this analysis to multiple cities and compare patterns and trends amongst them before making a final decision.
-Choosing to do this project on my own instead of completing a case study for the Google Capstone project has helped me sharpen Data analysis skills and I hope to implement the visualizations and SQL techniques used in this project into my professional setting in the near future.
+As an investor, I would want to expand this analysis to multiple cities and compare patterns and trends amongst them before making a final decision.
+Choosing to do this project on my own instead of completing a case study for the Google Capstone project has helped me sharpen Data analysis skills and I hope to implement the visualizations and SQL techniques used in this project into my professional setting soon.